 Syntrus Achmea Real Estate & Finance is an investment manager specialising in real estate and mortgage investments for institutional investors.

-The direct investments comprise predominantly residential, retail, office and healthcare properties in the Netherlands.
+The direct investments comprise predominantly residential, retail and healthcare properties in the Netherlands.
 The indirect investments are managed through separate accounts (multimanager activities) and pooled vehicles.

 The pooled vehicles have different investment strategies (ranging from core to opportunistic) and geographical allocations (Europe, North America and Asia Pacific).
 Over €1bn of capital is invested in 40 non-listed property vehicles in fund of funds structures worldwide since 2004.